August 4th, 2017

 How accurate are these results?

-With time we will know, Despacito may decay faster (or slower) than a linear slope, in fact, it will be a chaotic decay, as seen from Fig. 2, we are just making a rough approximation, but everything seems to indicate that in October Despacito will reach a new record.
-What about 5 billion views?
-Most likely, Despacito will grasp this number between January and April, 2018.
+With time we will know, Despacito may decay faster (or slower) than a linear slope, in fact, it will be a chaotic decay, very similar to Fig. 2.
+We are just making a rough approximation, but everything seems to indicate that the first week of October Despacito will reach 4 billion views and between January and April, 2018, Despacito will grasp 5 billion views.
 The imminent question is: Is any song capable of beating this record?
 It is very difficult at the moment.
 The great advantage of new songs coming by is that the global connection to the internet is increasing; however, if the world population is meant to decrease for any reason in the coming years, most likely Despacito will remain unbeaten for a long long time.

 Christian Ortiz Ph.D.